Updated 25-Nov-2021 18:33

 The Natchaug Amateur Radio Association (NARA) quickly recruited me as a CW OP for their field day operation, to battle the rival ECARA group (K1MUJ).
 Since I was the first recipient of a 2 letter call in the club, we used W1TR for field day operations thereafter.
 This is where I met my current XYL Lyn, WB1CCL, but it would be over 25 years before we became married (to EACH OTHER)!

-In 1978, I moved to the Boston area (Chelmsford, MA) and worked for GTE Labs, Waltham, (yes, more telephones).
-I became more involved in USAF MARS operations, was State MARS Director in the mid-1980s, and generally tried to balance career, family, finishing my Ph.D, and ham radio.
+In 1978, I moved to the Boston area (Chelmsford, MA) and worked for GTE Labs, Waltham, (yes, more telephones) and tried to balance career, family, finishing my Ph.D, and ham radio.
+In 1984 accepted the position of USAF State MARS director for Massachusetts / Rhode Island, but resigned this position when I moved to Washington State in 1989.

 In 1989 I took a faculty job at Washington State University in Pullman, WA and later at the branch campus in Spokane, WA.
 It was lots of fun being a W1 in 7 land!
 My particular interest was 160 meters because I had 4 acres of room and tall trees on a high plateau (2300 ft) overlooking the city of Spokane.
 It was especially fun when the ARRL made Eastern Washington a separate ARRL section, because it was more rare than NV, ID, ND or DE, and I easily won the ARRL 160 meter CW contest for years until some big guns moved in (I was the only station on from EWA!
-That has now since changed!)
+That has now since changed!).
+While in Spokane, I operated an elaborate USAF MARS Packet BBS system to link the NW CONUS to Los Angeles, Seattle, Alaska, Hawaii, Korea, and Japan.

 In 1996 I returned to the New England area (Upton, MA), and was on the air, but not really that active due to my focus on career, but now I finally have a really nice radio QTH in the village of Westford, CT in the NW corner of the town of Ashford, and a beautiful new XYL who is also a ham (WB1CCL), some really good new equipment, and antennas to enjoy the hobby in all its dimensions once again.